Dryland Pasture Seed Mix

 • Orchard grasses (except Paiute)

-If you have plenty of annual precipitation then the above species are commonly used and very good for pasture, but if you live in a 10″ precipitation zone your seed with either never come up at all, or it will come up and quickly die off.
-Make sure that the species in your mix are adapted to your climate.
+If you have plenty of annual precipitation then the above species are commonly used and very good for pasture.
+But if you live in a 10″ precipitation zone your seed with either never germinate at all, or it will emerge then quickly die off.
+Make sure the species in your mix are adapted to your climate.

-Check the analysis tag and species percentages when you compare pasture mixes.
-The example below is taken from a competitors “dryland pasture mix”.
-It is priced inexpensively at $2.85 and widely marketed for Idaho and Utah.
+Check the analysis tag for species percentages when you compare pasture mixes.
+The example below is taken from a box-store “dryland pasture mix”.
+It is priced inexpensively at $2.85 and widely marketed for Utah and Idaho.
 Utah and Idaho are predominantly 10-12″ annual precipitation:

 35% Tall Fescue